MarcoFavorito/RLgames/README.md

 # RLgames

-Examples of use of RL agents for different games.
+Examples of use of RL agents for different games using the framework [RLTG](https://github.com/MarcoFavorito/rltg.git).

 You can select a game, a RL algorithm and the training file.
 Learning mode will train the agent, evaluation mode (with option ``--eval``) will execute the current best policy.